rbrt/rbrt.github.io/_posts/2015-02-25-james-quaternion.md

 <h5><i>Oooo, water...</i></h5>
 <img src="/images/JamesQuaternionWaterDemo.gif">

-Which admittedly is probably pretty simple and could be accomplished with a much less involved shader, but whatever, this was fun to write.
+That is pretty simple and could be accomplished with a much less involved shader, but whatever, this was fun to write.
 I really want to be recomputing face normals on the fly so that the colours change, but I don't know of any way to do this without using geometry shaders, which I can't do in Unity on OSX with an integrated graphics chip.
 My assumption here is that I would be able to get information about the current triangle in the geometry shader, as opposed to trying to figure that out in a vertex shader which has no knowledge of the other vertices.
-I might write this on a windows box or my iMac at work just to see how it looks.
+I might write this on a windows box or my on iMac at work just to see how it looks.
+It's been suggested that I could pass in the total size of the mesh and vertex count, and then use information about the vertex in world space to figure out information about each triangle.
+I may give this a shot in the near future.
 Also, if you crank up the poly count and parameter values, then you get some big rolling waves:

-<h5><i>Big old waves</i></h5>
+<h5><i>Big ol' waves</i></h5>
 <img src="/images/JamesQuaternionBigWaves.gif">

 I've also been working on an effect to distort the area underneath the player.
 It